culturedigitalskills/2024-360-digitisation/learners/setup.md

 \

-- **Spherical panorama viewers (hosted or self-hosted**
+- **Spherical panorama viewers (hosted or self-hosted)**

   You can view spherical panorama photographs as flat distorted images such as the one above.
-However, to be able to interactively rotate images you will need special viewers such as **Pannellum** [Online](https://pannellum.org/documentation/overview/tutorial/) or [self-hosted](https://pannellum.org/download/).
+However, to be able to interactively rotate images you will need special viewers such as **Pannellum** [Online](https://pannellum.org/documentation/overview/tutorial/) or [self-hosted](https://pannellum.org/download/) viewer.

 \

-### Examples Data Sets
+### Example Data Sets

-For this workshop we are going to use data captured from the practical session and the already captured data hosted on our [D4Science](https://services.d4science.org/) repository
+Here, we can use data captured from a practical exercise or the already captured data hosted on our [D4Science](https://services.d4science.org/) repository.
 You can download the [full data set ](https://data.d4science.org/shub/E_KzdpRzNsanZFN1BQbElNdXVEaTMvZEVueW5xalA2cHBvcEx3WnJXYy91Z1Mwd1ozRm5TNzVZNUZyVGg2NHY4Ng==) as well as having a quick preview of the final result.
 This is achieved by copying the link of each image onto the [Pannellum spherical panorama viewer](https://pannellum.org/documentation/overview/tutorial/) like the example below.

 **First try to experiment by Right-clicking on one of the images and copy the image URL address into the URL box of the [viewer](https://pannellum.org/documentation/overview/tutorial/)**